Sabrina's Blog

 Detached Market Tightens While Apartments Remain Oversupplied

-Calgary, Alberta, March 2, 2026 – Calgary continued to see market conditions vary by property type in February.
+Calgary, Alberta, March 2, 2026 – Calgary continued to see market conditions vary by property type in February, a trend that we already saw in the market stats of January.
 The tightest conditions occurred in detached and semi-detached properties, reporting less than three months of supply.
 Row homes reported slightly higher supply levels relative to demand but remained relatively balanced.
 Meanwhile, apartment-style properties are dealing with excess supply, as conditions continue to favour the buyer.

 “Slowing migration levels are coming at a time when supply for apartment-style homes is rising.
 Calgary reported record high starts last year, mostly due to gains in apartment starts where there are nearly 18,000 units currently under construction.
 While a large share of the units is targeted for rental, this also impacts condo ownership markets,” said Ann-Marie Lurie, CREB®’s Chief Economist.
 “Meanwhile, on the opposite end of the spectrum, the detached market remains relatively balanced in the higher price ranges and continues to struggle with limited supply for homes priced below $700,000.”